matsuand/docs.docker.jp/develop/dev-best-practices.md

   it.

 {% comment %}
-- Take this even further with [Docker EE](/ee/index.md) by requiring your development, testing, and security teams to sign images before they can be deployed into production.
+- Take this even further with [Docker Engine - Enterprise](/ee/index.md) by requiring your development, testing, and security teams to sign images before they can be deployed into production.
 This way, you can be sure that before an image is deployed into production, it has been tested and signed off by, for instance, development, quality, and security teams.
 {% endcomment %}
-- Take this even further with [Docker EE](/ee/index.md) by requiring your development, testing, and security teams to sign images before they can be deployed into production.
+- Take this even further with [Docker Engine - Enterprise](/ee/index.md) by requiring your development, testing, and security teams to sign images before they can be deployed into production.
 This way, you can be sure that before an image is deployed into production, it has been tested and signed off by, for instance,